Some Q&A with author, John Wynne

 Back Cover Text of The Fall of Darwin’s Last Icon:

-Hugh Owen, Director, Kolbe Center for the Study of Creation
+– Hugh Owen, Kolbe Center for the Study of Creation

 Table of Contents of The Fall of Darwin’s Last Icon